Ueshiba Morihei (1883 – 1969)

 The forms of Aikido are well-founded in a myriad of throws, joint locks, ground techniques and traumatizing attacks.
 It also an integral part of Aikido the training in armed techniques for which the samurai class was notorious for, such as Kenjutsu (samurai swordsmanship), Jojutsu (wooden staff) and Tantodori (knife techniques).
 At an advanced level, there are techniques that seek to enable the practitioner to evade ambushes, where one is attacked by multiple individuals (randori).
 In fact, in samurai sword culture, being caught by war adversaries was considered worse than death itself.

-One of the many enriching aspects of this art is that within the practice of Aikido one has direct experience of traditional Japanese culture, which includes the aesthetics of etiquette rules that are found in most traditions of Japan, from tea ceremony to archery.
+One the many enriching aspects of this art is that within the practice of Aikido one has direct experience of traditional Japanese culture, which includes the aesthetics of etiquette rules that are found in most traditions of Japan, from tea ceremony to archery.

-Thus, one also acquires knowledge of Japanese history and eastern philosophy, since practice is held within a dojo environment, the place were traditional Japanese martial arts are practiced.
+Thus, one also acquires knowledge of Japanese history and Eastern philosophy, since practice is held within a Dojo environment, the place were traditional Japanese martial arts are practiced.

-Most importantly, is the influence of Daitoryu Aiki-jujutsu (大東流合気柔術), or simply Daitoryu.
+Most importantly, undoubtedly, is the influence of Daitoryu Aiki-jujutsu (大東流合気柔術), or simply Daitoryu.
 The origins of Daitoryu maintain a direct lineage extending approximately 900 years, originating with Prince Minamoto no Yoshimitsu (1045–1127), a samurai descended from the 56th imperial ruler of Japan, Emperor Seiwa.

 The samurai clan was highly structured, with various sorts of military divisions.
 The elite samurai warriors responsible for the safeguard of palaces, castles, and of high profile personnel, such as feudal lords and mainly the Emperor of Japan, developed and practiced the art of Daitoryu, and for this reason it was kept a well-guarded secret for almost 1000 years.
 Ancient texts refer to it as the “mystical circular art of the palaces”.